EsteveSegura/ThinkTacToe/docs/training.md

 # Training Scripts Documentation

-This document explains how to use the training scripts for both SFT (Supervised Fine-Tuning) and DPO (Direct Preference Optimization) training.
+This document explains how to use the training scripts for SFT (Supervised Fine-Tuning), DPO (Direct Preference Optimization), and GRPO (Generative Reward-Powered Optimization) training.

 ## Prerequisites